-Ofloxacin should be avoided in children and adolescents under 18 years of age, as safe use in these patients have not been established.
+Ofloxacin should be avoided in nursing mothers, as safe use has not been established.

 PREPARATIONS: Tablets: 200, 300, and 400mg.